 This is useful for verifying system state without making changes.

-Manifests in NATS Object Store
+Manifests in NATS object store

 Manifests can be stored in NATS Object Stores, avoiding the need to distribute files locally.